A Collaborative Intellectual Environment

 Early Decision II

-- Beginning Mid-April, 2018 — Admissions decisions available on a rolling basis
+- Beginning late April 2022 — Admissions decisions available on a rolling basis

-For more information about dates and deadlines, visit admissions.vanderbilt.edu/dates.
+For more information about dates and deadlines, visit admissions.vanderbilt.edu/apply.

-- All required parts of the Coalition Application, the Common Application, the QuestBridge Application, or the Universal College Application
+- All required parts of the Coalition Application, the Common Application, or the QuestBridge Application

 - $50 nonrefundable application fee, or fee waiver for qualified students